-Polk and Jamo are two renowned and well respected brands in the audio industry that produces high quality speakers, headphones, soundbars, and subwoofers
+Polk and Jamo are two renowned and well-respected brands in the audio industry that produce high-quality speakers, headphones, soundbars, and subwoofers

 Polk is a well-known brand in the audio industry known for its high-quality speakers and home theater systems, while Jamo is a well-regarded brand known for its high-quality speakers and home theater systems.

 |Respected in Hi-Fi and Home Theater